Dimimalinov999/opsec-multitool/README.md

 The opsec multi-tool is a tool designed for staying private on the internet with the following features:
 - AES256 encrypted messages
 - Decrypting AES256 messages
+- EXIF clean and wipe

 and more coming soon...
 ## Usage
 ### Encrypting
 Encrypting messages is crutial when using a non-secured messaging platform.
-You can encrypt messages in using the following command
+You can encrypt messages in using the following command:
 ``` bash
 opsec encrypt aes256 [insert message in quotes] [insert passkey in quotes]
 ```